 We want to make it easier to get sites unblocked.
 We think one of the ways that mobile phone companies, ISPs and their safety project Internet Matters can do this is by promoting the Blocked tool, which is the only way that someone can instantly and simply check if a website is blocked.

-If you would like to keep informed about ORG's work on censorship, privacy, copyright reform and definding human rights and digital civil liberties please sign up for our newsletter.
+If you would like to stay informed about ORG's work in censorship, privacy, copyright reform and defending human rights and digital civil liberties, please sign up for our newsletter.

 With your help, we can correct mistakes caused by overblocking and improve transparency about filtering in the UK.

 If your website has been blocked, please get in touch.
 We would like to hear from anyone who has been affected by web blocking.